two-torial/sp2xpatcher/CONTRIBUTING.md

 A python [peinfo.py](https://github.com/akitakedits/peinfo) script is available to help you figure that name out for your provided game's dll file.
 Check out [peinfo's README](https://github.com/akitakedits/peinfo/blob/main/README.md) for more information.

+## Converting web to json (spice2x) patches

+Right now **this has to be done manually**, however we plan on having tooling available to make this easier.
+Look at the files respective structures (html and json) and try to figure it out yourself.

+## Porting spice2x patches

+It is possible to port patches from **one version of a game to another**.
+A python [port_sp2x_patches.py](https://github.com/akitakedits/port_sp2x_patches) script is available to help you through some of that work.
+However it will **not be able to port all patches** and it will **not always be 100% accurate**, **false positives can occur**.
+Porting patches the script cannot, or fixing false positives will have to be done manually.